 How to Grow Bitter Gourd in Pots

 Growing bitter gourd (bitter melon) in pots is easy.
 Similar to squashes, cucumbers, and melons.
 You’ll need a 12 inches deep pot and a sturdy trellis.
 However, the bitter melon vine can grow more than 5 m (16 feet) long.
 A trellis or any other support structure that is at least 5-6 feet tall is required.
 Once the vine has reached that height, you’ll have to redirect it.

 Requirements for Growing Bitter Melon

-Provide full sun to this vine and it will produce heavily.
-Also, as it is a tall vine you will need to provide it a support.
+Provide full sun to this vine, and it will produce heavily.
+Also, as it is a tall vine, you will need to support it.
 A tall trellis or a garden fence.
 If you want to grow it on your patio, terrace or balcony grow it near the wall so that it can go up along with it.

 In the initial phase of growth, growing bitter gourds require a temperature more than 70 F (20 C).
 Humid and warm temperature accelerate the growth of the plant.
 It is more resistant to low temperatures than other plants of this family but requires the hot temperature and humidity to grow.

 Overuse of nitrogen-rich fertilizers should be avoided, which could encourage the development of foliage at the expense of fruits.
 At the time of planting, you can mix slow-release complete fertilizer in the soil.
 Enriching the soil with compost or well-rotted aged manure and regular inputs of organic matter will be enough later.
 Still, if your plant is not growing well, you can feed it with liquid vegetable fertilizer once in a month.

 Bitter gourd perks up very quickly and within two weeks after planting you must arrange something to support it.
 You can also grow this vine on pergolas, arches or arbor.